 It’s also vitally important to be aware of network security when making digital payments.
 Public Wi-Fi networks and unsecured hotspots can be susceptible to eavesdropping and man-in-the-middle attacks.

 So, only conduct digital payment transactions on secure and trusted networks like encrypted Wi-Fi networks or cellular data connections.
 For added security, you can also use a virtual private network (VPN).
+For added security, you can also use a virtual private network (VPN), or even a mobile proxy, to encrypt your internet traffic.

 3. Transaction Limits and Alerts